Can the exams hurt the baby of a pregnant woman?

 Medical imaging exams are generally safe during pregnancy.
 If you are pregnant, it is acceptable to have an imaging exam when your doctor considers it necessary to determine your future course of medical care.
 Bear in mind that your health is important to the health of your baby.

-If you had an x-ray or CT exam after conception but before you discovered you were pregnant, you should not be overly concerned.
-In fact, for x-ray and CT exams that do not include the pelvis, the radiation dose that the baby (fetus) receives is much lower than the quantity of radiation the baby will receive from radiation that exists naturally in the environment and to which every pregnant woman is exposed in small quantities every day.
+If you had an x-ray or CT exam after conception, but before you discovered you were pregnant, you should not be overly concerned.
+In fact, for exams that do not include the pelvis, the radiation dose that the baby (fetus) receives is much lower than the quantity of radiation the baby will receive from radiation that exists naturally in the environment.
+Every pregnant woman is exposed to radiation in small quantities every day from their natural environment.